ForgottenFrog57/meshtastic-signal-bridge/README.md

 The original creator included several features that were notably counter-productive in that context.
 The default run mode is now "mode2" (signal-to-mesh only).
 This is the only run mode we currently recommend for community response.
 The commands to allow mesh users to disable the bridge or switch modes are inaccessible from mode2.
 We've included an environment option for disabling reads of the meshtastic queue entirely, tho we suspect there's still some room for improvement on preventing abusive mesh users from triggering wasteful message processing.

 We've also included the option to let users opt-in to message forwarding by adding emojis to their username.
 This may seem like an odd choice, but "emoji flagging" proved to be a very effective improptu method of assigning roles in the context of signal-based community response, and this filter mode is intended to leverage this natural community practice.
+See the '.env.example' file for some more details.

 ---